Gravity-Matter Sum Rules in models with a single extra-dimension

 where $\eta_{\mu\nu}=\text{diag}(1,-1,-1,-1)$ is the Minkowski metric and $k\sim\sqrt{-\Lambda_B}$.
 This ansatz interpolates between several popular models, i.e. LED~($k=0$)~\cite{Arkani-Hamed:1998jmv}, RS~($l=1/3$)~\cite{Randall:1999ee} and CW~($l=0$)~\cite{Giudice:2016yja}.
 The corresponding equation of motion for the graviton wave function along the direction of the fifth dimension, $\psi_n$, reads

 where $m_n$ is the mass of the graviton $h_{\mu\nu}^{(n)}$.
-This is a particular case of Sturm-Liouville (SL) equation as expected since the Einstein-Hilbert action only contains up to two derivatives and all homogeneous second-order ordinary differential equations can be brought to SL form.
-In the following we will exploit general properties of the solutions to SL equations and, therefore, we briefly review some of their properties in the next section.
+This is a particular case of a Sturm-Liouville (SL) equation as expected given that the Einstein-Hilbert action only contains up to two derivatives and all homogeneous second-order ordinary differential equations can be brought to SL form.

+To ease readability of the main text, we briefly review some of them in the next section.